Pablo Guede: Al-Ahli

 On 15 May 2018, Guede moved overseas and was named in charge of Saudi club Al-Ahli for two years.
 He was sacked the following 4 February, with the side in the fourth place in the league.

 Monarcas Morelia

 On 22 August 2019, Guede switched teams and countries again after being named manager of Liga MX side Monarcas Morelia.
 He left the club the following 24 May, amidst the COVID-19 pandemic.

 Tijuana

 On 19 June 2020, Guede took over Tijuana also in the Mexican first division.
 He resigned on 12 April of the following year, after a poor run of results.

 Necaxa

 On 27 September 2021, Guede was appointed manager of Necaxa.
 The following 8 February, he was sacked after winning only three points out of 12 in the league and being in charge for ten matches.

 Málaga

 On 2 April 2022, Guede replaced sacked Natxo González at the helm of former side Málaga.
 He was himself dismissed on 20 September, after a poor start of the new season.

+Puebla

+On December 2, 2024 Club Puebla hired Pablo to be their new director of football.
+During his tenure, Puebla played 24 matches under his leadership.

+He accumulated 3 wins, 3 draws, and 17 losses during this period.

+This results in an average of 0.75 points per game (PPG) during his time at Puebla FC.

+His overall performance was characterized by a lack of positive results, ultimately leading to his departure from the club.
+Despite his team's ability to retain possession, he inspired them to do very little with it.
+He was relieved of duties on August 16, 2025 after a home loss to Atletico de San Luis in a match that was controversial due to a prematch shooting nearby.

+His management record included a particularly heavy loss to Tigres UANL (7-0) just days before his sacking, a home defeat to Atleti de San Luis (0-2) the night of his sacking, and a poor showing in the 2025 Liga MX Apertura, where Puebla finished 15th in the standings.